Challenger Elementary School serves 500 students in grades Prekindergarten-5.

 Total Classroom Teachers

 Students by Grade

-The diversity score of Challenger Elementary School is 0.61, which is more than the diversity score at state average of 0.59.
+The diversity score of Challenger Elementary School is 0.59, which is less than the diversity score at state average of 0.62.
 The school's diversity has stayed relatively flat over five school years.

 State Level (AL)

 Student : Teacher Ratio

 Participates in the National School Lunch Program (NSLP)